daviderud/airspy_tcp/README.md

 2. As it's opensource, you could compile it on any Linux (and perhaps other UNIXes) server.

 Notes :
- - I tried it with gqrx and sdrangelove frontend only.
+ - Tried it with: gqrx, sdrangelove, GNU Radio Companion "RTL-SDR source" block, SDR++ Davide's Mod (https://github.com/daviderud/SDRPlusPlus).
 Other tests are welcome.
  - The rtl_tcp frontend client must use only the two supported sampling rates for the Airspy SDR.
 Others sampling rates are not supported.
  - It should work with Airspy Mini too, but it has not been tested.